chrislkeller/documenting-learning/learning-machine-setup.md

     * When it's done, you should get a message stating the process is finished
     * Restart your computer and hold the Option key to access the boot menu
-    * Select your new USB drive to install a clean copy of OS X Mavericks
+    * Select your new USB drive to install a clean copy of OS X Yosemite

 ### After the clean install

-* Setup script options
+* Some setup script options
  * [SoloWizard](http://www.solowizard.com/)
  * [Laptop](https://github.com/thoughtbot/laptop/blob/master/README.md)

+* Download [AppCleaner](http://www.freemacsoft.net/appcleaner/) and get rid of some Mac OX cruft.
+ * Garage Band
+ * iMovie
+ * iPhoto
+ * Photo Booth
+ * Chess
+ * Stickies

 * Skip XCode and go for the developer tools
     * [Download Command Line Tools for XCode](https://developer.apple.com/downloads/index.action)